Xunjian-Li/Generating-distributions-on-unit/README.md

 # Generating-unit-distributions
 We apply cumulative distribution functions (CDFs) of any two continuous random variables with the same support to creatively construct a series of distributions for fitting proportional data.
+Traditionally, the modeling of proportional data has been limited to tools such as the beta distribution, simplex distribution, and proportional inverse Gaussian distribution.